logicmagix/XTide86/README.md

 </code></pre>

-An ultra-efficient Neovim based IDE for Python and C/C++ prototyping.

 ## Coming Soon!
 - Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.